wangchx67/SYSU-FVL-T2/README.md

 python test.py --input_dir [your input data path]
 ```

-the results will be saved in `Enhancement/results/NtireLL`
+the results will be saved in `Enhancement/results/NtireLL`, also, the final result can be found in here

 ## Acknowledgments